 - essential leadership skills like effective communication, contributing to a group process, and utilizing your leadership strengths and values

 The Leadership Collaborative Conference

 Students accepted to the Leadership Collaborative will receive detailed conference information upon acceptance.
-The cost to attend the conference is $200, which includes conference housing, meals and transportation during the conference.
+The cost to attend the conference is $250, which includes all materials, events, housing, meals and transportation during the conference.
 Students are required to cover the cost of transportation to and from the conference.
+Students may apply for scholarships to cover a portion of or the entire fee.
 Disability accommodations and travel assistance are available upon advance request.

 The four-day conference can be an intensive and demanding experience for those who participate.
 In order to meet the goals of the Leadership Collaborative, students will be asked to participate in all scheduled activities, which begin early in the morning and extend late in the evening.
 Daily activities include a combination of small group sessions, large group activities, networking opportunities, and afternoon and evening excursions to campus and downtown Columbus.

 As a result of being selected for the Leadership Collaborative, participants are expected to implement what they learned at the conference by contributing to Ohio State’s first-year class in positive, meaningful ways.

 - Opportunities to meet with leaders from the Ohio State and Columbus communities

 - Celebration of Ohio State traditions and values